Mirantis/security/psirt/overview.md

 | 7.0 - 8.9 | High |
 | 9.0 - 10.0 | Critical |

+The PSIRT uses the qualitative security rating to set targets for [turnaround of issues](/psirt/targets.md).

 ### Reporting Data Leaks

 Mirantis is ISO 27001 certified and as such has policies and procedures in place for the protection of customer and corporate data.
 If customer or corporate